 • “Are you sure you want that dress, pen, car, class….?” (since I can’t stand it!)

-OPPOSITE: What is more common is that a needy, symbiotic person (the ‘stayer’) will choose to marry, become best friends with or go into business with (tho’ less likely) a ‘leaver’ type who is terrified of being swallowed up BUT also wants to be taken care of.
-The stayer seems like the right fit – for a while!
+OPPOSITE: What’s more common is that a needy, symbiotic person (the ‘stayer’) will choose to marry, become best friends with or go into business with (tho’ less likely) a ‘leaver’ type who is terrified of being swallowed up BUT also wants to be taken care of.
+So the stayer seems like the right fit – for a while!
 Eventually, the neediness of the symbiotic clinger will become too much & a rupture occurs.
 It may take years, but it’s inevitable.
-The leaver finally leaves & the stayer is devastated!
+The leaver finally has to get away, & the stayer is devastated!

-• If we rely exclusively on others to hold us up, we find that eventually they tire & weaken.
-And when that person (or group or institution) we are overly-reliant on needs to get away – from us – OR go away for some natural reason (divorce, death, a kid going off the college or getting married…), the loss of symbiosis brings up the old abandonment panic, which a healthier person will know how to deal with.
-But an unhealed ACoA can :
+• If we rely exclusively on others to hold us up, they will eventually become exhausted.
+And when that person (or group or institution) we’re too reliant on needs to save themselves – from us – OR go away for some other reason (divorce, death, a kid going off the college or getting married…), the loss of symbiosis brings up old abandonment panic An unhealed ACoA can :

 — increase the use of familiar addictions or take up new ones

-HEALING: The best case scenario for anyone with this issue, but especially a person losing a long-term symbiotic connection, is that it drives them into Recovery, via Al-Anon, therapy & other appropriate groups, often with the help of some medication, & hopefully with spiritual guidance & support.
+HEALING: The best case scenario for anyone with this issue, but especially someone losing a long-term symbiotic connection, is that it drives them into Recovery, via Al-Anon, therapy & other appropriate groups, often with the help of some medication, & hopefully with spiritual guidance & support.